 One of the greatest advantages of scalp micropigmentation (SMP) is that this hair loss solution is incredibly low maintenance.
 Unlike OTC treatments and certain medical hair loss treatments, scalp micropigmentation does not involve a daily, weekly, or even monthly treatment regimen.
 Once the tattoo is done, it’s done.

 Hair stubble look

-The biggest benefit of SMP is that it can disguise hair loss and is a permanent solution for hair restoration.
+The most significant benefit of SMP is that it can disguise hair loss and is a permanent solution for hair restoration.
 It’s just like getting a buzz cut, and while it’s a scalp procedure treatment, the added thickness and density helps to outweigh the cons against SMP.

 Thickens hair and bald spots

 Many men notice thinning hair in their late 20s and early 30s, progressively losing more hair as they age.
-If you like your thick hair, scalp micropigmentation tattoos darken your scalp and add thickness underneath your hair to hide bald patches.
+Scalp micropigmentation tattoos darken your scalp and add thickness underneath your hair to hide bald patches if you like your thick hair.

 Recreates your hairline

-Where once a hairline did not exist or was worse, it was uneven, now you can have yours back.
+Once, a hairline did not exist or was worse; it was uneven; now you can have yours back.
 In these cases, the practitioner will draw your natural mature hairline according to the look you want and then fill it in with hairline tattoos.
 These tattoos cost less as they only cover the area above your forehead and temples, depending on the hairline you choose.